raul-izquierdo/english/to be finished/vocabulary/Doing Activities/Activities and Situations.md

     = to have problem/difficulty/trouble <ing>
     ?
 Tengo problemas para dormir : `I have trouble sleeping`

+preocupaciones, temores = concerns `There are concerns about the new policy`

 estoy bloqueado (no sé seguir/no entiendo)
     = I’m stuck `I’m stuck on this problem` - `I’m stuck on this project` - `I’m stuck on this task` = I’m at a standstill (formal) `I’m at a standstill with this project` - `I’m at a standstill with this task`